MissT17/udacity-movie_project/movie-trailer/api/README.md

    ```
    Insert your Youtube API Key into the corresponding field `os.environ['API_KEY'] = ' YOUR KEY GOES HERE'` and save the file in the folder with the rest of the files.
 (Please read the **__Installation__** section below to find out how to get a Youtube API Key.)
 3. Open the Terminal on your machine (if you use Mac: go to Applications > Terminal, on Windows machines it corresponds to Start > Program Files > Accessories > Command Prompt).
-4. In the terminal navigate to the folder that contains the downloaded documents and start the local server by running the follwoing code in it: `python server.py`
+4. In the terminal navigate to the folder that contains the downloaded documents and start the local server by running the following code in it: `python server.py`
    The terminal will provide you with the adress that you need to insert into the browser to start the program.
    ```
      Running on **http://127.0.0.1:5000/** (Press CTRL+C to quit)